mikel-egana-aranguren/SADI-Galaxy/README.md

   }
 ```

 The script `GENERATE_SPARQL_queries.sh` can be used to generate new queries using pre-caned queries so that you only need to add values and you can create your own base queries, as long as you add the `%PATTERN` keyword to your query.
-For example, if we want to generate many queries for many publishers, we can define the base query like this:
+For example, if you want to generate many queries for many publishers, you can define the base query like this:

 ```
 PREFIX  dc:   <http://protege.stanford.edu/plugins/owl/dc/protege-dc.owl#>